Klohger/BayerMatrix/README.md

 # BayerMatrix

-A simple algorithm to generate bayer matrix for ordered dithering.
+A simple algorithm to generate bayer matrices.
 Can output to PNG using PIL.
 The [PNG files in releases](https://github.com/tromero/BayerMatrix/blob/master/images/) should be enough for most use cases.

 ## Examples